bonds/bonds.github.io/content/posts/2022-04-28-junior-vs-senior-engineers.md

 said, I’ve used these opinions [in anger][1], so they may be of interest to engineers trying to get ahead with a leader that thinks like I do.

-Junior: right tool for the job
+Junior: right tool for the job<br>
 Senior: right ‘enough’ tool for the job, fewer tools better mastered

-Junior: clever solution
+Junior: clever solution<br>
 Senior: easy to understand solution, even if a bit ugly

-Junior: don’t like criticism, don’t want to look bad
+Junior: don’t like criticism, don’t want to look bad<br>
 Senior: want more criticism, don’t want to make a mistake that could be avoided

 Junior: job is to code, meetings are bad